agentherder/sync-poc/README.md

 A basic todo component that renders in a web app and browser extension.

-No sync between any components, tabs, web or extension.
+No sync between any: components, tabs, web, extension.
 This serves as a barebones foundation for exploring sync solutions.

 ## Planned PoC